Paraphony: Introduction by Roland Corporation

 Completely unrelated to paraphony in its traditional, musical-consonance sense is the commercial sales term coined by Roland Corporation for their GR-500 "Paraphonic Guitar Synthesizer" released in 1977 (continued in 1978 with the Roland RS-505 "Paraphonic String Synthesizer").
 Here, Roland were drawing attention to the ability of the synthesizer to produce distinct sounds 'in parallel', whereby each note played can produce multiple complete tuned sounds simultaneously.
-The GR-500's instruction-manual introduced the term to customers, as follows:
+The instruction-manual introduced the term to customers, as follows:

 "The five separate sections... are the Guitar, Polyensemble, Bass, Solo Melody, and External Synthesizer Section...
 Each of the five sections may be played individually or in any combination...
 Roland has created a name for this new level of performance capability.
 It is the word "paraphonic," derived from "parallel" plus "phonic."

 RolandCorp US wrote, in 1978 sales literature, "It is Roland's new GR-500 Guitar Synthesizer...both paraphonic and polyphonic.
 Polyphonic because full chords can be synthesized.
 Paraphonic because all five sections may be played at once."

-Reinterpretation of Roland's marketing term for the new millenium
+Reinterpretation of Roland's marketing term for the new millennium

 This does not explain how that 'new (commercial) meaning' of "paraphony" that in the context of electronic music instruments in 1977 has been turned around significantly into the 21st century from multiple complete polyphonic and monophonic sounds that can be layered in unison to a modern reinterpretation that focuses only on the ability of an electronic musical instrument to generate more than one note-frequency but with the inability to offer individual articulation of tone and/or loudness to each of the individual overlapping notes.

 The root of that misconception has been anecdotally attributed to probably the Sound on Sound ("SOS") magazine article, "Introducing Polyphony" (part of its "Synth Secrets" series of articles) published for December, 2000.
 In this article, musician-writer Gordon Reid (seemingly incorrectly) identifies paraphony thus:

 "...a form of sound generation called 'Paraphonic' synthesis, prevalent in the late '70s and early '80s... why isn't 'paraphony' (if there is such a word) the same as polyphony?
 The answer to this is obvious if we consider the articulation of individual notes played on the instrument...", which Reid illustrates with a diagram of a synthesiser with polyphonic initial sound-generation (a divide-down multiple-oscillator and multiple-amplifier architecture) that is, in turn, fed through a single filter and secondary amplifier arrangement.